 Anyone can download torrents – even with the IQ of a potato – in just a few easy steps.
 But downloading torrent anonymously requires a little extra effort, that is well worth it!
 Indeed, in many countries, torrenting is an illegal activity.
 And you could face a hard time getting caught downloading copyrighted content.
 Therefore today we’ll focus on anonymous torrenting, so you can download torrents safely.

 How to download torrents anonymously?

 Downloading without getting caught requires the right tools.
 And it also requires the right setup for these tools.
 Because hiding your IP addresses from the public is the most important.
-And a simple disabled feature could mean your real IP address is in the clear.
+And a simple disabled feature could mean your real IP address is in the clear and all of a sudden, you are no longer torrent anonymously.
 So let’s see in detail what you need to start anonymous torrenting.

 First of all in your toolbox you need a piece of software to open torrent files.
 Indeed, these files have a .torrent extension and you can’t open them without a torrent client.
-While there are many clients available to download the files, I’ll focus on these three: qBittorrent, Transmission and Deluge.
+While there are many clients available to download the files, I’ll focus on these three, as they have the best potential to be your anonymous torrent client: qBittorrent, Transmission and Deluge.

 qBittorrent is an open-source copy of uTorrent, like a modified utorrent client.
 But without the annoying advertising!
 Therefore, this torrent client will appeal to former uTorrent users who are looking for a new but quite similar client.

 Until recently, Transmission wasn’t available on Windows.
 But there’s finally a version for Microsoft’s OS!
 This torrent client is all about lightness and simplicity.
 And if you want to download torrents anonymously, Transmission is made for you!

 Despite being light, Deluge offers many functions.
-And it’s a very good torrent client.
+And it can be a very good anonymous torrent client.
 Indeed, it allows BitTorrent users to add private torrents and to configure the use of the bandwidth.
 Its web interface is intuitive and easy to use.
 Finally, if a feature’s missing, you can add it with a plugin.